ask/carrot/README.rst

 :Version: 0.4.0-pre1

 Introduction
 ------------

-`carrot` is a AMQP messaging queue framework with support for pluggable back ends.
-Currently `py-amqplib`_ is the library for production use, and the Python `Queue` module is used while unit testing.
+`carrot` is an `AMQP`_ messaging queue framework.
+AMQP is the Advanced Message Queuing Protocol, an open standard protocol for message orientation, queuing, routing, reliability and security.

-The aim of `carrot` is to make messaging in Python easier and more high-level than the existing libraries, while re-using what is already available as much as possible.
+The aim of `carrot` is to make messaging in Python as easy as possible by providing a high-level interface form producing and consuming messages.
+At the same time it is a goal to re-use what is already available as much as possible.

-`AMQP`_ is the Advanced Message Queuing Protocol, and is an open standard protocol for message orientation, queuing, routing, reliability and security.
+`carrot` supprots pluggable messaging back-ends, so it is possible to support several messaging systems.
+At the time of release, the `py-amqplib`_ based backend is considered suitable for production use.

 Several AMQP message broker implementations exists, including `RabbitMQ`_, `ZeroMQ`_ and `Apache ActiveMQ`_.
-You'll need to have one of these installed, personally we prefer `RabbitMQ`_.
+You'll need to have one of these installed, personally we've been using `RabbitMQ`_.

-Before you start playing with ``carrot``, you should probably read up on AMQP, and you could start with the excellent article about using RabbitMQ under Python by Jason, called `Rabbits and warrens`_.
+Before you start playing with ``carrot``, you should probably read up on AMQP, and you could start with the excellent article about using RabbitMQ under Python, `Rabbits and warrens`_.
+For more detailed information, you can refer to the `Wikipedia article about AMQP`_.

 .. _`RabbitMQ`: http://www.rabbitmq.com/
 .. _`ZeroMQ`: http://www.zeromq.org/